This easy DIY mask works to treat acne, impede bacterial growth, moisturize, hydrate and replenish skin with an abundance of nutrient-dense enzymes.

 - Gently nourishes skin and doesn’t strip skin of its natural oils.

-- Has a low pH level (4.4) which bacteria does not thrive in.
+- Has a low pH level (4.4) which bacteria do not thrive in.

 - Acts as a light exfoliator – especially when you practice honey tapping.